Autumn31FU/DevOps_Projects/07_Linux_Basic_Commands/README.md

 The `rm` command is used to delete files within a directory.

-**Caution:** it deletes files completely.
+**Caution:** It deletes files completely.
 So must be used with care.

 To remove a single file: